-.1.3.6.1.2.1.17.7. dot1qTpFdb The status of this entry.
-The meanings of the values are: 1.2.2.1.3 Status other(1): none of the following.
+.1.3.6.1.2.1.17.7.
+The status of this entry.
+The meanings of the values are: dot1qTpFdb 1.2.2.1.3 Status other(1): none of the following.
 This may include the case where some other MIB object (not the corresponding instance of dot1qTpFdbPort, nor an entry in the dot1qStaticUnicastTable) is being used to determine if and how frames addressed to the value of the corresponding instance of dot1qTpFdbAddress are being forwarded. invalid(2): this entry is no longer valid (e.g., it was learned but has since aged out), but has not yet been flushed from the table. learned(3): the value of the corresponding instance of dot1qTpFdbPort was learned and is being used. self(4): the value of the corresponding instance of dot1qTpFdbAddress represents one of the device's addresses.
-The corresponding instance of dot1qTpFdbPort indicates which of the device's ports has this address. mgmt(5): the value of the corresponding instance of dot1qStaticAddress.
+The corresponding instance of dot1qTpFdbPort indicates which of the device's ports has this address. mgmt(5): the value of the corresponding instance of dot1qTpFdbAddress is also the value of an existing instance of dot1qStaticAddress.